SANSA-Stack/SANSA-Stack/README.md

 ## Usage

-The following Scala code shows how to query an RDF file SPARQL syntax (be it a local file or a file residing in HDFS):
+The following Scala code shows how to query an RDF file with SPARQL (be it a local file or a file residing in HDFS):
 ### Running SPARQL queries via Sparqlify engine

 ```scala